evan-a-blosser-1/Negri-Prado-Control-Law/README.md

 # Controlling an Escape Trajectory:

-This is an example of an otherwise esccape trajectory being stabilized.
-This ulilized a total of $\Delta V \approx 8.15897~m/s$ to stabalize the controlled trajectory for a total of 10 days:
+This is an example of an otherwise escape trajectory being stabilized.
+This utilized a total of $\Delta V \approx 8.15897~m/s$ to stabilize the controlled trajectory for a total of 10 days:

 ![...](Databank/Compare.png)
 ![...](Databank/10day.png)

 # Configuration for a full asteroid scan:
 This configuration utilized a total of $\Delta V \approx 7.55313~m/s$ over the course of 4 days, and lead to a trajectory that covered the asteroids surface.
-This can be utilized to create a detailed scan over an asteroid in a relativly short time span.
+This can be utilized to create a detailed scan over an asteroid in a relatively short time span:

 ![...](Databank/angle_4day.png)